Who should study Mechanical Engineering?

 What will I study in the course?

 As a student of mechanical engineering, you will find yourself deep-diving into this core technical field that deals with various subjects broadly classified into the design, thermal and manufacturing streams.
 Students will learn CAED / CAM, knowledge of which is essential nowadays for operating conventional CNC (computer-aided numerically-controlled) machines.
 With an understanding of CAEM, students will be able to work on these machines.
-As early as the first year, students will get a real taste for the basics of mechanical engineering as they delve into 2-D drafting.
+As early as the first year, students of CMR IT one of the top mechanical engineering colleges in Karnataka will get a real taste of the basics of mechanical engineering as they delve into 2-D drafting.

 What will I do once I graduate?

-Mechanical Engineering creates a base for students who aspire to lead their career in the fields of Design, Materials, Manufacturing, CAD/CAM/CAE, Automation, Mechatronics, FEM as well as managerial aspects of industry.
-Mechanical Engineering graduates are sought after by employers in most sectors of the Engineering industry including Aerospace, Automobile, Chemical, Construction, Defence, Industrial Electronics, IT, Materials, Pharmaceutical, Railways etc.
+Mechanical engineering design courses create a base for students in Bangalore who aspires to lead their careers in the fields of Design, Materials, Manufacturing, CAD/CAM/CAE, Automation, Mechatronics, FEM as well as managerial aspects of the industry.
+Mechanical Engineering graduates are sought after by employers in most sectors of the Engineering industry including Aerospace, Automobile, Chemical, Construction, Defence, Industrial Electronics, IT, Materials, pharmaceuticals, Railways etc.

 The majority of our students go on to pursue careers in the field, and end up working for core companies such as Bosch-Group, Ashok Leyland, Volvo etc., Companies like Sony and Amazon, although not core mechanical companies keenly look to hire mechanical engineers for specialized work.
 Some students also go on to pursue higher studies in the field, and research work.
 The opportunities for mechanical engineers are vast and exciting!